itsniteshh/nitesh-journey/Everyday planner.md

 - Learnt about local and global scope variables and started with guess the number project

 # Dat 15 -- 18th Jan
+- Learnt about debugging and solved debugging projects